sprajeswar/v_track/README.md

 This is for MVP and is to demonstrate consuming third party API
 - Read vulnerabilities for a given package
 - Read vulnerabilities for bunch of packages uploaded through a file (consider pagination)
-- List all the packages created
+- List all the proejcts created
-- List all the packages with vulnerabilities
+- List all the projects with vulnerabilities
 - In-memory cache (lru_cache) with configurable cache size

 ### Limitations